jyaquinas/jyaquinas.github.io/_posts/2022-02-18-sql-crash-course.md

 ---
 [^1]: If multiple tables are used without any join operations and without any common columns used in the WHERE clause, it will simply do a cross join (or a [cartesian product](https://en.wikipedia.org/wiki/Cartesian_product)) to create all possible combinations.
 This is rarely used, so if you get this type of join unintentionally, double-check your syntax.
+Refer to the Inner Join section for more info on the syntax.
 [^2]: `WHERE age BETWEEN 20 and 30` is equal to `WHERE age >= 20 AND age <= 30`